 Posted on March 23, 2013 by PlantVillage

 Growing our own food is a hallmark of human societies.
 It is the single biggest technological achievement we have made as a species and the ways we grow food are always changing, always adapting, always evolving.
 It is important to realize that nothing is written in stone and we can change things in which ever way we want.
 Here at PlantVillage we think about the potential for change a lot.
-We think about how people growing food- whether that are in Nebraska or Nigeria -could be connected to a world wide web of other growers through the phones in their pockets or the computers in their...
+We think about how people growing food- whether that are in Nebraska or Nigeria -could be connected to...
 Read more

 Posted on March 12, 2013 by PlantVillage